thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets/cards/markdown-html-card.md

 ```
 {:.copy-code.expandable-5}

-- Scroll to **Markdown/HTML CSS** and insert the CSS from the documentation.
+- Scroll to **Markdown/HTML CSS** and insert the CSS from the documentation:

 ```css
 .card, .no-data-card {